yegor256/blog/_drafts/_xcop.md

 $ xcop --license=LICENSE.txt pom.xml
 {% endhighlight %}

-I believe it's a good practice to use `xcop` together with Checkstyle (for Java files), Rubocop (for Ruby files), and other static analyzers, to ensure that your XML files always look pretty.
+I believe it's good practice to use `xcop` together with Checkstyle (for Java files), Rubocop (for Ruby files), and other static analyzers, to ensure that your XML files always look pretty.